 Steven Knepper

-Steven Knepper teaches in the Department of English, Rhetoric, and Humanistic Studies at Virginia Military Institute.
+Steven Knepper is a contributing editor at Front Porch Republic.
 He grew up on a small farm in Pennsylvania, and he still enjoys tending a garden.
-He is the author of Wonder Strikes: Approaching Aesthetics and Literature with William Desmond.
-His essays, poems, and reviews have appeared in a number of journals.
+He is currently Bruce C. Gottwald, Jr. '81 Chair for Academic Excellence at Virginia Military Institute.
+He is the author of Wonder Strikes: Approaching Aesthetics and Literature with William Desmond and co-author of Byung-Chul Han: A Critical Introduction.
+He edits the online poetry journal New Verse Review.

 Recent Essays